MariahG4/MariahG4/README.md

 **Description:** This is a program to help users keep track of the dates their plants need care.
 **Link:** [PlantCareCalendar](https://github.com/MariahG4/ITCS-3112)

+### Network Security Enhancement
+**Description:** Creation of a VM with containers to perform a vulnerability scan and traffic analysis to detect potential vulnerabilities for a business.
+The VM is an Ubuntu on the Oracle VM VirtualBox Manager, with a Nessus VM and Wireshark to perform the vulnerability scans.

 ## 🚀Goals

 - Build a network of people who are like-minded and support each other through career journeys.